mats-borges/USC-ARC-Manuscripts/README.md

-**Using Virtual Reality to Explore 15th Century Illuminated Manuscripts**
+# Using Virtual Reality to Explore 15th Century Illuminated Manuscripts

 This virtual experience was designed and created by USC Archaeology Research Center Extended Reality Lab (https://dornsife.usc.edu/xrlab/projects/) with support from USC Dornsife and USC Libraries Special Collections.

-The music from the Liederbuch of Anna von Köln is performed by USC Thornton Collegium directed by Adam Knight Gilbert. [©](https://www.alt-codes.net/copyright_alt_code.php#:~:text=Press ⇧ Option Key and,a copyright symbol on Mac.)
-2017 USC Thornton School of Music.
+The music from the Liederbuch of Anna von Köln is performed by USC Thornton Collegium directed by Adam Knight Gilbert. ©2017 USC Thornton School of Music.
 All rights reserved.